jacobzychowicz/stock-news/README.md

-# Stock-News (GDELT)
+# Stock News

 CLI tool that pulls recent news about a stock/company from the GDELT 2.1 Doc API, filters to English by default, and lists matching articles.
-I will be adding an interface, and other tools in the future.
+I will be adding an interface, other tools and other APIs in the future.

 ## Quick start (PowerShell)
 ```powershell